rfarouni/rfarouni.github.io/index.md

                   </a> <iframe src="http://figshare.com/badges/1/702195"         frameborder="0" width="140" height="23"></iframe></td>
 </tr>
 </table>
 I am currently a fourth-year PhD student in [quantitative psychology](http://en.wikipedia.org/wiki/Quantitative_psychology){:target="_blank"} at the Ohio State University.
-I am mainly interested in multivariate statistical analysis of psychological research data, with a special emphasis on hierarchical and nonparametric Bayesian modeling of neuroimaging data.
-I am also a supporter of [open access](http://sciencecodemanifesto.org/){:target="_blank"} and [reproducible research](http://en.wikipedia.org/wiki/Reproducibility#Reproducible_research){:target="_blank"} in science.
+I am mainly interested in multivariate statistical analysis of psychological research data, in general, and neuroimaging data, in particular.
 This website contains posts, code, and links to several resources that I hope you might find useful and interesting.
 To find more about me, you can view my most recent resume on this [page](/CV.html){:target="_blank"}.

 ><div class="row" ><br>